mmlacak/crochess/docs/source/libcc/ccposutils.rst

         descriptor linked list.
     :returns: :c:data:`true` if successful, :c:data:`false` otherwise.

-.. c:function:: bool cc_validate_pos_desc_link( CcChessboard * cb, CcPosDescLink * pd_link )

-    Function validates all position descriptors in a given linked list.

-    Validation is done by checking piece and tag found on a chessboard position matches descriptor's piece and tag.

-    Momentums of all position descriptors are also checked to form strictly increasing (or, decreasing) sequence.

-    Lastly, steps are checked if there are any after momentum reaches ``0`` for a piece which uses that momentum for movement.

-    :param cb: A chessboard.
-    :param pd_link: A position descriptor linked list.
-    :returns: :c:data:`true` if position descriptors are all valid, :c:data:`false` otherwise.

 .. c:function:: bool cc_update_pos_desc_link( CcChessboard * cb, CcPosDescLink * pd_link__io )

     Function updates all position descriptors in a given linked list.